LTEC Master’s Degree, Campus-based

-This nationally accredited program prepares students to design, develop and evaluate learning environments, programs and resources by integrating contemporary and emerging technologies and learning principles.
+This nationally accredited program prepares students in Instructional Design to design, develop and evaluate learning environments, programs and resources by integrating contemporary and emerging technologies and learning principles.

 Students will explore areas such as online learning systems, educational games, social media, mobile applications, web design, and more emerging technologies within the context of designing effective, efficient, and engaging learning and teaching.
 The program places emphasis on applications of technology in educational settings rather than simple technical skills.
 Individuals from diverse backgrounds can immediately apply what they learn to their particular context.

 *For the time being, we currently CANNOT admit international students residing outside of the US into our hybrid or online programs due to legal and tax implications.
 Please contact the LTEC office at email@example.com should you have any questions or concerns.

 Rochelle Kaaloa shares her journey through the LTEC (formerly known as ETEC) master’s program.